-Each option leaves the hardest parts — accurate history tracking, consistent change-tracking policies, and moving data between engines — as recurring engineering work that drifts over time.
+Each option leaves the hardest parts (accurate history tracking, consistent change-tracking policies, and moving data between engines) as recurring engineering work that drifts over time and lands on your team's nights and weekends.

 Fast to start.
 Impossible to keep consistent across hundreds of tables.
-History tracking is bug-prone, and accurate point-in-time reporting is rarely achieved.
+History tracking is bug-prone, and the bug usually surfaces in a board report, not in code review.

 Solves the transformation layer beautifully.
 Doesn't solve source-to-warehouse history, cross-engine data movement, change-tracking enforcement, or schema-as-config.